 - Layering textures — crunchy pecans, chewy cranberries, crisp apples, crumbly feta — keeps every bite interesting

-Once the greens are dressed and softened, it's just a matter of piling on the toppings.
-The contrast between the creamy dressing and all those crunchy, chewy, tangy bits is what makes people come back for seconds — and then ask for the recipe.
+Once those greens are dressed and softened, pile on the toppings without holding back.
+That contrast between the creamy dressing and all the crunchy, chewy, tangy layers on top is exactly why people go back for seconds — and then corner you in the kitchen asking how you made it.

-Love this shaved brussels sprout salad? for another American-inspired dish, try the kale salad recipes.
-You might also enjoy it alongside our apple salad with cranberries, pecans & maple cider vinaigrette.
+If you enjoyed this shaved brussels sprout salad, for another American-inspired dish, try the sweet potato salad.
+On a similar note, Kale Salad brings more American flavor to the table.
 See the full collection of salad recipes when you're ready for more.

 How It Comes Together